zbytek-team/graph-licensing-optimization/README.md

 This project requires Python 3.13.x explicitly.
 The version is enforced by:
 - `pyproject.toml` → `requires-python = ">=3.13"` with tools targeting `py313`.
 - `.python-version` → `3.13` (used by pyenv/uv discovery).
-- Import‑time guard in `glopt` that aborts on non‑3.13.
+- Import-time guard in `glopt` that aborts on non-3.13.

 Recommended setup with uv:
 ```